 Yes!
 You can add it as another ingredient, or even substitute it for some of the nuts or seeds (for example, perhaps you don't have millet, but you have dried cranberries you would like to include).
 Throw them in as a 1:1.
 The only thing to consider with dried fruit is that it has more sugar.
 You can either adjust the recipe by slightly decreasing the brown sugar, or you can make this a slightly sweeter version.

-I would not recommend making this with sweetened coconut flakes.
 Yes, it will work, but it will be very sweet.
+I recommend using unsweetened coconut flakes for this recipe.

 Ingredients